 - Think long term – This is the time to push long-term commitments for great deals.
 Even if you lose profits upfront, you’ll gain three things:

 - more chances to upsell and cross-sell services (the more time each client spends in the facility, the more likely they are to see other services they need)

 - a better customer experience (the longer they come, the more they’ll improve, and the happier they will be.)

 If you’re looking for a membership software that will let you create unlimited monthly-billing memberships with various lengths, or that bill indefinitely, and sell them online, I’d encourage you to try eSoft Planner (yes, I’m biased — it’s the software my company runs).

 The Benefits of Selling Online

-Cyber Monday is becoming just as popular as Black Friday, and it’s much easier on your business if your clients can log into their accounts and buy their holiday packages online instead of having to physically come in for the purchase.
-It’s also much more convenient for your clients to buy online; the serious shoppers are going to be spending their Black Friday weekend at big retail stores and won’t want to make a special trip to your facility.
-Use eSoft Planner or another web-based scheduling software to put your packages for sale online, then watch the sales roll in, even when your facility is closed.
+Cyber Monday is becoming just as popular as Black Friday.
+It’s much easier on your business if your clients can log into their accounts and buy their holiday packages online instead of having to physically come in for the purchase.
+It’s also much more convenient for your clients to buy online.
+The serious shoppers are going to be spending their Black Friday weekend at big retail stores and won’t want to make a special trip to your facility.
+Use eSoft Planner or another web-based scheduling software to put your packages for sale online.
+Then, watch the sales roll in, even when your facility is closed.
 (You can always set aside any retail / apparel that comes with the gift for them to pick up the next time they’re in.)